 The ALS Association is a non-profit dedicated to amyotrophic lateral sclerosis (“Lou Gehrig’s disease”).
 They select, certify and support regional ALS centers and clinics they recognize as the best in the field; and which have neurological diagnostics and imaging, and available certain on-site licensed and certified ancillary services

-HealthGrades list of America’s Best Hospitals shows their choice for the top 50 hospitals and 100 best in the US, based on clinical quality for Medicare patients over 3 years ending 2016.
-List shows which hospitals have held clinical excellence for 6 years (top 1%), and those for 3 consecutive years (top 2%).
+HealthGrades list of America’s Best Hospitals shows their choice for the top 50 hospitals and 100 best and top 250 hospitals in the US, based on clinical quality for Medicare patients over 3 years ending 2017.
+List shows which hospitals have held clinical excellence for 6 or 7 years (top 1%), and those for 5 consecutive years (top 2%).
 The 250 best hospitals (top 5%) were formerly known as receiving the Distinguished Hospital Award for Clinical Excellence.
 HealthGrades examined complication rates or survival rates for 32 diagnoses (such as heart failure, COPD, pneumonia, stroke, diabetes, pancreatitis, sepsis) or surgical procedures (such as hip or knee replacement, gall bladder removal, back surgery, bowel obstruction, prostatectomy, angioplasty, valve surgery, and heart bypass).
 Hospitals are listed by state; 43 states had hospitals that ranked in the top 5%.
 Published Feb.
 2019

 Find certified mammography facilities near you.
-Searchable list of nearly 9000 mammography facilities by zip code or state that are certified by the Food and Drug Administration (FDA) or Certifying State as meeting baseline Mammography Quality Standards for equipment, personnel and practices.
+Searchable list of nearly 9,000 mammography facilities by zip code or state that are certified by the Food and Drug Administration (FDA) or Certifying State as meeting baseline Mammography Quality Standards for equipment, personnel and practices.
 Use the complete state list (sort by city) if you want a mammogram in another zip code – or you will likely miss some nearby facilities.
-As of May 1, 2018, just over half of facilities had been inspected, and nearly 87% had no violations, according to the MQSA Scorecard Statistics.
+As of October 1, 2019, 96% of facilities had been inspected, and 84% had no violations, according to the MQSA Scorecard Statistics.
 About 40 million mammograms are done annually.

 American College of Surgeons offers the Commission on Cancer – Find Cancer Centers or Surgeons – Search by zip code (or city and state) and up to a 100 mile driving distance.
 Facilities are accredited by the Commission on Cancer (CoC) of the American College of Surgeons.
 Accreditation of a cancer center is based on ability to comply with established CoC standards